mauritobaez/btp-challenge/README.md

 Run `cds watch`
 This command will serve the application let you interact with the data.
 Note that any update to a file, whether it's a schema or a service, will trigger a server refresh.

-Now you may access the 'http://localhost:4004' link and see a basic frontend which comes with a few links, should you click on the "Projects" one, you will be prompted for a username and a password, those are 'pepito' and 'pepitoo', respectively.
+Now you may access the 'http://localhost:4004' link and see a basic frontend which comes with a few links, should you click on "Projects", you will see the information related to the Projects.

 ## Testing

 While `cds watch` is running, open another terminal and run the testing file which you can find at *./srv/tests/testing.js*.
-To do so, you may just use `npm ./srv/tests/testing.js`.
+To do so, you may just use `node ./srv/tests/testing.js`.

 Besides this type of testing, you may also access to the *./srv/tests/crud.http* file.
 Through the 'REST Client' VS Code extension, you may GET, POST, PUT and/or DELETE information from the Projects schema.
 Simple CURL commands could be an alternative to this.